PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-11 08:18:29
+Last updated: 2024-04-11 08:19:07
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset